The Honeymoon Killers: Filming

-Principal photography of The Honeymoon Killers began in August 1969, and concluded in October.
+Principal photography of The Honeymoon Killers began in August 1968, concluding in October.
 During production, it had the working title Dear Martha.
 The majority of the film was shot in Pittsfield, Massachusetts and Albany, New York.
 Steibel initially hired Martin Scorsese to direct, but Scorsese was fired for working too slowly, but a few scenes that he had shot were included in the final film.
 Scorsese conceded that he had "been fired with pretty good reason...
 It was a 200-page script and I was shooting everything in master shots with no coverage."
+He was replaced by Donald Volkman, a maker of industrial films, who lasted only two weeks before being replaced by Leonard Kastle.

 Budgetary constraints meant that the actors did their own hair and makeup, and special effects were not fancy.
 In the scene in which Martha bludgeons Janet Fay with a hammer, "condoms containing glycerine and red dye were affixed to the head of the victim with plaster of Paris.
 The hammer, a balsa-wood prop, had a pin at the end.
 When the pin pricked the condoms, the blood began to flow."